-It’s common practice for sellers to ask for repairs to be made before the deal can be finalized.
-However, it sometimes transpires that the repairs were not performed as requested or done badly.
-In such cases, the documents and correspondence between the parties can be helpful in determining what solutions are available.
+It’s common practice for sellers to ask for repairs to be, made before the deal can be, finalized.
+However, it sometimes transpires that the repairs; were not performed as requested or poorly done.
+In such cases, the documents and correspondence between the parties can help determine what solutions are available.

 Avoiding any potential problems, to begin with, is always the best course of action.
-Follow these tips to give yourself the best protection against any potential problems that could lead to litigation:
+Follow these tips to give yourself the best protection against any potential issues that could lead to litigation:

 - Have your attorney review the contract – The more tightly constructed your purchase contract is, the less room there is for problems.
-Whether you’re the seller or buyer, have your attorney go over the proposed contract of sale before you sign.
-Since you need an attorney anyway to close on a sale in New York, this won’t mean a lot of extra work.
+Whether you’re the seller or buyer, have your attorney go over the proposed agreement of sale before you sign.
+Since you need an attorney anyway to close on a deal in New York, this won’t mean a lot of extra work.